Wejint/Germany-heart-disease-Based-on-QT-/README.md

 # Germany-heart-disease-Based-on-QT-
-#chooselevelsecene is a class without any usage
-#brand is a class without any usage
+#chooselevelsecene is a class without any usage. brand is a class without any usage